TheThingsNetwork/docs/_content/applications/http/index.md

 ## Uplink

-You can configure the URL, the HTTP method (e.g. `POST`) and optionally the HTTP Authorization header of your endpoint.
+You can configure the URL, the HTTP method (e.g. `POST`) and optionally the HTTP Authorization header of your endpoint but also a custom HTTP header of your choice.

 The integration will post data in the following format: